manuelbb-upb/Morbit.jl/docs/src/RbfModel.md

 	F = eltype(x)
 	n_vars = length(x)

 	# Can we skip the first rounds?
+(Because we already found interpolation sets for other RBFModels?)
 	all_objfs = list_of_objectives(mop)
 	skip_first_rounds = false
 	for (i,other_meta) in enumerate(meta_array)